acosonic/fail2ban_custom_rules/README.md

 note: This rules can be heavy on your server's CPU, and if you are lacking it, think of some other solution...

+note2: theese rules should be constantly updated, and can be significantly improved, feel free to work on them and request PR's ...